Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Application

 The Panitumumab Randomized Trial in Combination with Chemotherapy for Metastatic Colorectal Cancer to Determine Efficacy (PRIME) study is a more challenging application for fitting the TPJM because it includes information about the KRAS mutation status (exon 2 codons 12/13), which has been shown to impact the clinical response to treatment in metastatic colorectal cancer patients (\citet{VanCutsem08, Normanno09, Bokemeyer08}).
 It is therefore an important risk modifier and clinicians are interested to assess treatment by mutation interaction in order to tailor treatment to patients' genetic risk (\citet{Marabelle20}).
 This dataset is freely available on ProjectDataSphere.org (PDS UID: Colorec\_Amgen\_2006\_309).

 The PRIME study is a randomized clinical trial that compares the efficacy and safety of panitumumab (anti-EGFR) in combination with FOLFOX4 (chemotherapy) with those of FOLFOX4 alone in the first-line treatment of patients, according to KRAS exon 2 status (Wild type or Mutant type).
 Between August 2006 and February 2008, 1183 patients were randomly assigned to receive treatment arm A (FOLFOX4 alone) or treatment arm B (panitumumab + FOLFOX4).
 The data for analysis includes a subset of 442 patients (i.e., 741 excluded from the publicly available dataset).
 There are 2372 repeated measurements of the SLD, 99 of which are zero values (4\%).
 The small rate of zero measurements in the SLD distribution leads to a large variability in the binary part, however zeros corresponds to patients with a complete shrinkage of their target lesions, which is a very relevant information for clinicians about treatment effect.
 The number of individual repeated measurements for this biomarker varies between 1 and 24 with a median of 5.
 The death rate is 74\%, corresponding to 328 deaths.
 Summary statistics of the dataset are given in Table \ref{descAppli}.
 Additional baseline covariates collected at the start of the study are also included, including metastases to liver at study entry (Y/N), the number of baseline metastases sites (1/2/3/4+), age ($<$60/60-69/$>=$70) and baseline ECOG performance status (0/1/2).
 We used a global backward selection procedure for each component of the model to select the covariates to include in the final joint model.
 The conclusions of the study are presented in \citet{Douillard13} and show the importance of taking into account the mutation status when assessing treatment effect.
-Among patients without mutated KRAS, treatment arm B was associated with a slightly significant reduced risk of death compared to treatment arm A. For patients with mutated KRAS, treatment arm B was associated with a non-significant increase in the risk of death compared to treatment arm A.
+Among patients without mutated KRAS, treatment arm B was associated with a slightly significant reduced risk of death compared to treatment arm A. For patients with mutated KRAS, treatment arm B was associated with a non-significant increase in the risk of death compared to treatment arm A. Unlike the first application, we assume a linear trend on the log scale for the continuous part of the TPJM because the model with spline functions was not fitting well the data (high variability of the posterior parameter estimates that reflects the non informative priors), suggesting that the data is not informative enough to fit all the parameters properly (small sample size, short follow-up due to high death rate and many added parameters due to interactions between splines, treatment and KRAS mutation status).